nevesnunes/env/common/code/cheats/net.md

 # chat service - bind to multicast group 239.255.1.1 on interface that has unicast IP 10.0.0.10, sending and receiving on port 4242 over UDP, reading from stdin and writing to stdout.
 socat - UDP-DATAGRAM:239.255.1.1:4242,ip-add-membership=239.255.1.1:10.0.0.10,ip-multicast-loop=0,bind=:4242

+# remote file
+# > Note that streaming eg. via TCP or SSL does not guarantee to retain packet boundaries and may thus cause packet loss.
+socat -u FILE:"${HOME}/foo" TCP-LISTEN:8123,reuseaddr
+socat -u TCP:1.2.3.4:8123 STDOUT > /foo
 ```

 - https://repo.or.cz/w/socat.git/blob/HEAD:/EXAMPLES